-Level Stage

-Early The pre-school years and Primary 1 or later for some.
+Level Early Stage The pre-school years and Primary 1 or later for some.
 First To the end of Primary 4, but earlier or later for some.
 Second To the end of Primary 7, but earlier or later for some.

-Over the session, family and friends are invited to attend (and participate in!) a showcase of learning.

-What a lot of fantastic work.
-Very smart, polite pupils.
-A credit to the school.
-An excellent showcase.
-The children should be very proud of their fabulous work.

-I thought their display was excellent, and the pupils in the school worked very hard.
-I was very impressed.